 Bids or proposals that are not submitted on university forms may be rejected provided it is made clear in the solicitation that university forms are to be used for submission of bids or proposals and that failure to do so will cause rejection of the bid or proposal.
 Otherwise, the failure to submit proposals on ASU forms will be treated as a minor informality.

-If only one bid or proposal is received in response to the solicitation, an award may be made if the director of Purchasing and Business Services determines that the proposed price is fair and reasonable, that other prospective bidders or proposers had a reasonable opportunity to respond, and that time constraints do not allow for a new solicitation.
+If only one bid or proposal is received in response to the solicitation, an award may be made if the chief procurement officer determines that the proposed price is fair and reasonable, that other prospective bidders or proposers had a reasonable opportunity to respond, and that time constraints do not allow for a new solicitation.
 Otherwise, the bid or proposal may be rejected for insufficient competition.